Inspecting Hidden Gem #1: The Swimmer

 It should also be mentioned that The Swimmer was a considerably troubled production.
 Director Frank Perry clashed creatively with star Burt Lancaster, so much so that Perry finally had the film taken away from him.
 There were scenes added.
 Others were completely re-filmed.
 Sydney Pollack subsequently re-directed actress Barbara Loden’s replacement Janice Rule as Ned's mistress in what is probably the film’s most devastating, theatrical, although revealing and prolonged confrontation.
-Despite the artistic differences in approach, the narrative is held together by Eleanor Perry’s expressively expanded adaptation of, albeit entirely authentic to, John Cheever’s sublime and subtle short story... (a nod to the eminent author's translation approval can be noted by his ever so brief cameo appearance standing alongside Eleanor Perry at one of the pools Ned visits).
+Despite the artistic differences in approach, the narrative is held together by Eleanor Perry’s expressively expanded adaptation of, albeit entirely authentic to, John Cheever’s sublime and subtle short story.
+Perry's gradual reveal of Merrill's crumbling facade, exposing his real life tragedy through encounters that convey such a masterful use of controlled ambiguity, is striking and commendable.
+A nod to the eminent author John Cheever’s translation approval can be recognised by his ever so brief cameo appearance standing alongside Eleanor Perry at one of the pools Ned visits.

 Throughout the formative years of my life, the movies were my escape from an otherwise partly troubled existence (mainly concerning my hostile reaction to the educational system).
 Seeing The Swimmer on my own personal trek of cinematic enlightenment as previously described, about an adult shielding himself from the facts with his own idyllic imaginings, helped alleviate my feelings of isolation, much like the young Kevin exhibits in The Swimmer, and made a permanent impression I’ll always cherish.
 The fact that others have responded to this little poetic gem of a film in a similar way is for myself, "icing on the cake" or as Ned Merrill would say "... sugar on our strawberries."